A Polyakov formula for sectors: The quarter circle

 \section{The quarter circle}

-We have proven that the derivative of the logarithm of the determinant of the Laplacian in the angular direction on a finite Euclidean sector is given in terms of the constant term in the small time expansion in (\ref{variation}) in Theorem \ref{var-det}.
-However we still need to determine the existence of such an expansion and the finiteness of the coefficient.
+We have proven that the derivative of the logarithm of the determinant of the Laplacian in the angular direction on a finite Euclidean sector is given in terms of the coefficients $a_{2,0}$ and $a_{2,1}$ in the small time expansion in (\ref{variation}) in Theorem \ref{var-det}.
+To complete the proof of Theorem \ref{th-exp-exists}, we shall simultaneously (1) complete the proof that this small time expansion exists and (2) compute the contribution from the corner of opening angle $\alpha$.
+To motivate and elucidate the arguments used in the rather arduous general case, we first consider the simplest case, when $\alpha = \pi/2$.